raisov/resourceloader/README.md

 }

 ```
-`URLLoader` has a `cancelRequest` method also.
-Then to cancel request above:
+The `URLLoader` also contains`cancelRequest` method.
+To cancel the above request use the following:

 ```
 imageLoader.cancelRequest(requestId)
 ```

-In the following example the list of user names loaded from JSON like this:
+The following example demonstrates loadding the list of user names from JSON.

 ```json
 [